Cycling74/rnbo.unity.audioplugin/README.md

 This is experimental software, use at your own risk.
 Here we implement a Native Audio Plugin for Unity as well as a helper object for working around some of the limitations of that API.

+After following the steps below, learn more about working with [RNBO in Unity](docs/GUIDE.md).

 ## Project organization

 There are 2 pieces to this project.